guiccastro/Projeto-FRIDA/README.md

     $ python3 sanitizer.py -F

 In this example, the code will download the fullbogons based on the date from each MRT file and use them to filter the data.
 Here, if you want to try a longer test, you just need to download more files to be sanitized.
 There is a variable in this code which allows you to determine how many parallel sanitizations the code will run, the varible is called ``parallel_sanitization``, and its default value it's 2, but you can change this value if you want (just be warned that the more parallel sanitizations, the slower the computer can get).

+# web_plot_policies.py

+This code will generate a plot in the web.
+The plot is create by the Bokeh API.
+The plot will be based on the files created in the code prepending_policies.py, that must be in the path: "web_plot_policies-PATH/Policies".
+In this path, the IPv4 and IPv6 files must be in different folders, so, it must exist a "web_plot_policies-PATH/Policies/IPv4" and "web_plot_policies-PATH/Policies/IPv6".
+The files will be read from this paths.

+To run this code, a Bokeh server will be needed, so the command to run this code in the terminal is:

+    $ bokeh serve --show web_plot_policies.py